bilalsaeed10b/bilalsaeed10b/README.md

 - 📫 Email: bilalsaeed12b@gmail.com
 - i am a software engineer currently studying in SSUET degree (BSSE)

+i have some websites you can check www.karachisafetypro.com (completed as per requirements) www.libertygloves.com (under major changes)

 <!---
 bilalsaeed10b/bilalsaeed10b is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.